Lacrosse/Field Hockey, 1984-88

 Current holder of four outdoor and four indoor track and field records.
 Qualified for the NCAA Division II National competition in the 10,000 meters.
 Finished 17th in the Boston Marathon in 1985, qualifying for the Olympic trials.
 Won every dual meet in cross country, and was a Baltimore Metro and Mason-Dixon Conference champion.

 A three-time All Northeast Conference guard, Terence holds UMBC’s school record with 296 three-point goals and is fourth with 1,692 points.
 He holds the school record for games started and is now second all-time for free throws made and free throw percentage.

 Director of Athletics, 1967-85

 The first athletic director at UMBC, he build UMBC into a strong Division II program, growing to 17 sports during his tenure.
 The 4,000-seat Fieldhouse was opened in 1973 and the Stadium with a capacity of 4,500 opened three years later.
-He has served as head lacrosse coach since 1971 and won a national championship in Division II in 1980.
+He served as head lacrosse coach from 1971-1993 and won a national championship in the NCAA Division II in 1980.

 In 1991-92, this power forward placed second in the nation in rebounding with 13.2 boards per game.
 She was named UMBC Female Athlete of the Year in 1992.
 Angel earned First Team All East Coast Conference honors in 1990-91 and 1991-92.
 She garnered 20 or more rebounds in a game three times in her career and finished with 1,390 points, 932 rebounds, and 132 blocked shots.